Lung cancer remains a leading cause of cancer-related mortality worldwide and presents a significant concern in the field of respiratory care.

 Surgery for early stages, chemo and radiation for regional diseases, and palliative care for advanced stages.

-30. What are some other environmental causes besides smoking and radon?
+30. What are some other environmental causes of lung cancer besides smoking and radon?

 Indoor combustion cook stoves, air pollution, vehicle exhaust, industrial emissions, solid fuel use, asbestos, chromium, and cadmium.

 31. Lung cancer staging is based on what?

 It is based on the primary tumor size and invasion of surrounding structures, the involvement of draining nodes, and the presence of distant mets.

 32. What are the key risk factors for lung cancer?

 Cigarette smoke, radon, and asbestos

 33. What is necessary for the diagnosis of cancer?